TheImagingSource/tiscamera/doc/pages/tutorial.rst

              g_object_set_property(G_OBJECT(source), "serial", &val);
          }

-         /* in the READY state the camera will always be initialized */ gst_element_set_state(source, GST_STATE_READY);
+         /* in the READY state the camera will be initialized and properties will be available */
+         gst_element_set_state(source, GST_STATE_READY);

    .. group-tab:: python